petalslink/petalslink.github.io/README.md

 # petals.ow2.org

-> Community website for the open source Enterprise Service Bus, Petals ESB.
+> Community web site for Petals ESB, an open-source Enterprise Service Bus.

 ## Run

-Download Jekyll at jekyllrb.com and run 'rake start'
+Download Jekyll at jekyllrb.com and run *rake start*.

 ## Generate

 To generate the site, launch 'rake generate'.
 The site is generated under the _site folder.
+You can also use *jekyll --server* or *jekyll --server --auto*.

 ## Deploy

-To deploy to petals.ow2.org, launch 'rake deploy ow2login=YYY ow2password=XXX'.
-Ask the credentials to @chamerling if needed...
+To deploy to petals.ow2.org, launch *rake deploy ow2login=YYY ow2password=XXX*.
-In the better case, the website is deployed automatically by a jenkins server and you do not have to do this yourself.

-@llacote, @chamerling
+The web site can also be deployed automatically from a CI server (e.g. Jenkins).